The Hario Mizudashi Coffee Pot Review: The Best Hario Cold Brew Maker?

 Things to Consider Before Buying the Hario Mizudashi Coffee Pot

 This cold brew coffee maker is much simpler than many other options on the market.
-It’s an all in one brewer and carafe.
+And it shares a lot of similarities with the Takeya cold brew coffeemaker, another Japanese-designed brewer.
+It’s an all-in-one brewer and carafe.
 Add the ground coffee to the filter basket, place the basket in the top of the carafe and pour water over top.

 With only 3 parts, anybody can use the machine.
 It’s a very approachable system.